slitsevych/terraform-aws-pritunl/README.md

 Module supports custom compilation of Pritunl on ARM64 (using `provision_arm64.sh` script).
 However, for that it will need a compatible AMI which should be based on Oracle Linux 8.
-I've used the following article to prepate such an image: [Oracle Linux on AWS Graviton2/3](https://www.linkedin.com/pulse/oracle-linux-aws-graviton23-orlando-andico)
+I've used the following article to prepare such an image: [Oracle Linux on AWS Graviton2/3](https://www.linkedin.com/pulse/oracle-linux-aws-graviton23-orlando-andico)

 Basically you would need to:

-- boot a [Rocky Linux 8 ARM64 AMI](https://aws.amazon.com/marketplace/pp/prodview-uzg6o44ep3ugw) from the AWS Marketplace
+- Boot a [Rocky Linux 8 ARM64 AMI](https://aws.amazon.com/marketplace/pp/prodview-uzg6o44ep3ugw) from the AWS Marketplace
 - SSH into the instance using the private key, as per standard EC2 practice, with the user being "rocky"
-- obtain the `centos2ol.sh` script from the Oracle Github page page via the command:
+- Obtain the `centos2ol.sh` script from the Oracle Github page page via the command:

 ```bash
 curl -O https://raw.githubusercontent.com/oracle/centos2ol/main/centos2ol.sh